vinibgoulart/wp-brazilian-fields-registry/README.md

 Brazilian fields are added to the wordpress registry, such as persontype and CPF/CNPJ.

-With this, is possible make other customizations such different price tables for clicustomers or use this data to integration with some API.
+With this, is possible make other customizations such different price tables for customers or use this data to integration with some API.
 ### Informations:

 - **Contributors**: [@ViniBGoulart](https://github.com/ViniBGoulart)